-3.113 Improving the quality of new development and achieving high design standards is a priority for the Local Plan 2031: Part 1, as supported by Core Policy 37: Design and Local Distinctiveness, which sets out criteria that all new developments need to demonstrate are met.

-3.114 The physical form and qualities of a place shape the way it is used and the way people and vehicles move through it.
-The NPPF is clear that development proposals should ensure "safe and suitable access to the site can be achieved for all people"93.

-3.115 Furthermore, the NPPF states that

-"plans and decisions should ensure developments that generate significant movement are located where the need to travel will be minimised and the use of sustainable transport modes can be maximised"94.

-3.116 The NPPF also stresses the importance of:

-- the efficient delivery of goods and supplies - giving priority to pedestrian and cycle movements - safe and secure layouts which minimise conflicts, and - considering the needs of people with disabilities95.

-3.117 Core Policy 37: Design and Local Distinctiveness sets out twelve criteria that all development proposals should comply with to ensure they are comprehensively planned; these include consideration for connectivity, and the safe movement and access for all users so developments are not overly dominated by vehicular traffic.
+- 3.113 Improving the quality of new development and achieving high design standards is a priority for the Local Plan 2031: Part 1, as supported by Core Policy 37: Design and Local Distinctiveness, which sets out criteria that all new developments need to demonstrate are met. - 3.114 The physical form and qualities of a place shape the way it is used and the way people and vehicles move through it.
+The NPPF is clear that development proposals should ensure "safe and suitable access to the site can be achieved for all people"95. - 3.115 Furthermore, the NPPF states that "plans and decisions should ensure developments that generate significant movement are located where the need to travel will be minimised and the use of sustainable transport modes can be maximised" 96. - 3.116 The NPPF also stresses the importance of: - the efficient delivery of goods and supplies - giving priority to pedestrian and cycle movements - · safe and secure layouts which minimise conflicts, and - considering the needs of people with disabilities97. - 3.117 Core Policy 37: Design and Local Distinctiveness sets out twelve criteria that all development proposals should comply with to ensure they are comprehensively planned; these include consideration for connectivity, and the safe movement and access for all users so developments are not overly dominated by vehicular traffic. - 3.118 Development Policy 16: Access sets out some additional detail to complement that provided by Core Policy 35: PROMOTING PUBLIC TRANSPORT, CYCLING AND WALKING, Core Policy 37: DESIGN AND LOCAL DISTINCTIVENESS, and other Part 1 policies.